patchbae/jekyll-now/_posts/Intro to Fabrication/17-11-08-Repeatability.md

 ![Begin assembly]({{ site.url }}/images/PT14.png)

 From here on out was pretty smooth sailing.
-I admit that I had to redrill a few holes as the alighnment got slightly off towards the end, but all in all I was pleased with the results.
+I admit that I had to redrill a few holes as the alignment got slightly off towards the end, but all in all I was pleased with the results.
 To make a studier version of this, I could've used dowels or wood glue, but since it only needs to support paper towels, I think it is fairly well built for the job.
 Here are the final results!

 ![Wihtout Dowel]({{ site.url }}/images/PT15.png)
 ![With Dowel]({{ site.url }}/images/PT16.png)